Covid 19 coronavirus: Auckland Council prepares $65m hardship package for struggling ratepayers

 Auckland Council has put together a $65 million hardship package for people struggling to pay rates as a result of the Covid-19 pandemic, says Mayor Phil Goff.

-He has released more details today about which areas of council operations are reeling from the impacts of Covid-19, including Auckland Zoo, which has already seen lost revenue of $1.1 million and expects another $5m over the next year.
+He has released more details today about which areas of council operations are reeling from the impacts of Covid-19 - including Auckland Zoo, which has already seen lost revenue of $1.1m and expects another $5m over the next year.

 The loss of conventions and concerts will cost another $14.2m and revenue from community facilities like swimming pools, leisure centres and holiday parks will be down $30m.
 Reduced parking fees and fines will be down $40m.